-- (b) Composition. -- The council shall consist of 21 voting members, composed of and appointed in accordance with the following: - (1) The Secretary of Health. - (2) The Secretary of Public Welfare. - (3) The Insurance Commissioner. - (4) Six representatives of the business community, at least one of whom represents small business, who are purchasers of health care as defined in section 3, none of which is primarily involved in the provision of health care or health insurance, three of which shall be appointed by the President pro tempore of the Senate and three of which shall be appointed by the Speaker of the House of Representatives from a list of twelve qualified persons recommended by the Pennsylvania Chamber of [Commerce] Business and Industry.
-Three nominees shall be representatives of small business. - (5) Six representatives of organized labor, three of which shall be appointed by the President pro tempore of the Senate and three of which shall be appointed by the Speaker of the House of Representatives from a list of twelve qualified persons recommended by the Pennsylvania AFL-CIO. - (6) One representative of consumers who is not primarily involved in the provision of health care or health care insurance, appointed by the Governor from a list of three qualified persons recommended jointly by the Speaker of the House of Representatives and the President pro tempore of the Senate. - (7) One representative of hospitals, appointed by the Governor from a list of three qualified hospital representatives recommended by the Hospital Association of Pennsylvania.
-The representative under this paragraph may appoint two additional delegates to act for the representative only at meetings of committees, as provided for in subsection (f). - (8) One representative of physicians, appointed by the Governor from a list of three qualified physician representatives recommended jointly by the Pennsylvania Medical Society and the Pennsylvania Osteopathic Medical Society.
-The representative under this paragraph may appoint two additional delegates to act for the representative only at meetings of committees, as provided for in subsection (f). - (9) One representative of the Blue Cross and Blue Shield plans in Pennsylvania, appointed by the Governor from a list of three qualified persons recommended jointly by the Blue Cross and Blue Shield plans of Pennsylvania. - (10) One representative of commercial insurance carriers, appointed by the Governor from a list of three qualified persons recommended by the Insurance Federation of Pennsylvania, Inc. - (11) One representative of health maintenance organizations, appointed by the Governor from a list of three qualified persons recommended by the Pennsylvania Association of Health Maintenance Organizations. - (12) In the case of each appointment to be made from a list supplied by a specified organization, it is incumbent upon that organization to consult with and provide a list which reflects the input of other equivalent organizations representing similar interests.
-Each appointing authority will have the discretion to request additions to the list originally submitted.
-Additional names will be provided not later than 15 days after such request.
-Appointments shall be made by the appointing authority no later than 90 days after receipt of the original list.
-If, for any reason, any specified organization supplying a list should cease to exist, then the respective appointing authority shall specify a new equivalent organization to fulfill the responsibilities of this act.
+- (b) Composition. -- The council shall consist of [21] voting members, composed of and appointed in accordance with the following: - (1) The Secretary of Health. - (2) The Secretary of Public Welfare. - (3) The Insurance Commissioner. - (4) Six representatives of the business community, at least one of whom represents small business, who are purchasers of health care as defined in section 3, none of which is primarily involved in the provision of health care or health insurance, three of which shall be appointed by the President pro tempore of the Senate and three of which shall be appointed by the Speaker of the House of Representatives from a list of twelve qualified persons recommended by the Pennsylvania Chamber of Business and Industry.
+Three nominees shall be representatives of small business. - (5) Six representatives of organized labor, three of which shall be appointed by the President pro tempore of the Senate and three of which shall be appointed by the Speaker of the House of Representatives from a list of twelve qualified persons recommended by the Pennsylvania AFL-CIO. - (6) One representative of consumers who is not primarily involved in the provision of health care or health care insurance, appointed by the Governor from a list of three qualified persons recommended jointly by the Speaker of the House of Representatives and the President pro tempore of the Senate. - (7) [One representative] Two representatives of hospitals, appointed by the Governor from a list of [three] five qualified hospital representatives recommended by the Hospital and Health System Association of Pennsylvania one of whom shall be a representative of rural hospitals.
+[The] Each representative under this paragraph may appoint two additional delegates to act for the representative only at meetings of committees, as provided for in subsection (f). - (8) [One representative] Two representatives of physicians, appointed by the Governor from a list of [three] five qualified physician representatives recommended jointly by the Pennsylvania Medical Society and the Pennsylvania Osteopathic Medical Society.
+The representative under this paragraph may appoint two additional delegates to act for the representative only at meetings of committees, as provided for in subsection (f). - (8.1) An individual appointed by the Governor who has expertise in the application of continuous quality improvement methods in hospitals. - (8.2) One representative of nurses, appointed by the Governor from a list of three qualified representatives recommended by the Pennsylvania State Nurses Association. - (9) One representative of the Blue Cross and Blue Shield plans in Pennsylvania, appointed by the Governor from a list of three qualified persons recommended jointly by the Blue Cross and Blue Shield plans of Pennsylvania. - (10) One representative of commercial insurance carriers, appointed by the Governor from a list of three qualified persons recommended by the Insurance Federation of Pennsylvania, Inc. - (11) One representative of health maintenance organizations, appointed by the Governor from a list of three qualified persons recommended by the [Pennsylvania